mahaloz/mahaloz.re/_posts/2024-01-10-dec-history-pt2.md

 The code was compiled with `gcc -O2`, the default compiler optimization level for packages in Linux.
 Indeed, IDA Pro has both a goto and duplicated code (`puts("second")`).
 In SAILR, we found that the cause of _most_ gotos is just **9 compiler optimizations**, most found in `O2`.
+For any savvy decompiler people, these findings suggest that [reducible graphs](https://dl.acm.org/doi/pdf/10.1145/355609.362337) are unimportant to decompilation structuring.
 The only way to ever get rid of these gotos, while maintaining structure like the source, is to revert them precisely.

 This realization was important because up until this point, we had been removing gotos from decompilation without knowing why.